 Now in its second year, Midsumma Futures provides the opportunity for today's generation of early-career artists to advance their career, deepen their practice, gain exposure and lead the future of queer culture.

 For 30 years Midsumma has been fertile ground for queer culture-makers, forging careers for some of Australia’s most respected cultural and artistic voices.
+Check out the 12 successful applicants, and their mentors, for the inaugural Midsumma Futures in 2017-2018.

 The following 11 participants have been selected for Midsumma Futures 2018-2019.
 Over the next months they will be matched with a professional artist mentor and attend three professional development workshops led by artists and industry representatives.